juestellab/deepmb/README.md

 ### Data

 The synthesized training and validation dataset used in the DeepMB paper is available at [2].
-Please note that the dataset was generated with the electrical impulse reponse of the specific scanner from the study and is therefore not suitable for training DeepMB models for other scanners.
+Please note that the dataset was generated with the electrical impulse response of the specific scanner from the study and is therefore not suitable for training DeepMB models for other scanners.

 The in vivo test dataset used in the DeepMB paper cannot be shared due to privacy restrictions.
-However, a limited amount of scans is available [here](https://github.com/juestellab/deepmb/tree/binaries/in_vivo_data).
+However, a limited number of scans is available [here](https://github.com/juestellab/deepmb/tree/binaries/in_vivo_data).

 ### Citation